Stuart Anderson (politician): Parliamentary career

 During Partygate, Anderson was supportive of the prime minister, Boris Johnson, saying, "As a soldier I understand supporting people not just when they're going through good times but when they're going through bad times.
 The prime minister has been loyal to me and I am loyal to him".
 After further images of the prime minister drinking during the second lockdown were reported in the media, Anderson and Dudley North MP Marco Longhi said that the country had "moved on" from the scandal and accused sections of the media of trying to oust the prime minister for his role in delivering Brexit.
 Anderson later reiterated his support for Johnson's premiership during the Chris Pincher scandal.

 Anderson was made an assistant government whip in July 2022.

-During the July–September 2022 Conservative Party leadership election, after chief whip Chris Heaton-Harris removed the requirement for whips to remain neutral in public, Anderson endorsed Liz Truss, saying "I am now able to publicly declare who I support, and I am pleased to announce that I am backing Liz Truss.
-I have worked with Liz Truss on many occasions during the past few years.
+During the July–September 2022 Conservative Party leadership election, after chief whip Chris Heaton-Harris removed the requirement for whips to remain neutral in public, Anderson endorsed Liz Truss, saying "I have worked with Liz Truss on many occasions during the past few years.
 I believe that her economic position, her commitment to increasing defence spending to 3% of GDP, and her parliamentary experience make her the best option to lead our country".

 During the October 2022 Conservative Party leadership election, Anderson is understood to have played a role in Boris Johnson's initial exploration of a possible candidacy for the leadership, but Johnson subsequently declined to stand.
 After the election, he was re-appointed government whip by Rishi Sunak.

 Following the 2023 Periodic Review of Westminster constituencies, Anderson's constituency was to be reincorporated as Wolverhampton West.
 Anderson was projected to lose his seat under the new boundaries.

 In March 2023, Anderson said that he would step down at the next election.
 Anderson said threats against his family had influenced his decision, that his family had moved out of the area due to safety concerns and he felt he needed to protect them.
 In July 2023, Anderson was selected as the Conservative candidate for South Shropshire.

 During Rishi Sunak's reshuffle in November 2023, Anderson was appointed Vice Chamberlain of His Majesty's Household, a senior government whip post.

 At the 2024 general election, Anderson was elected to Parliament as MP for South Shropshire with 17,628 (34.1%) votes, with a majority of 1,624, down from the Conservatives' notional 2019 result of 37,752 (65.4%, majority 28,636).

-Following the election, with the Conservative Party now in opposition, Anderson was appointed to the interim shadow front bench as Shadow Minister of State for Defence.
+With the Conservative Party now in opposition, Anderson was appointed to the interim shadow front bench as Shadow Minister of State for Defence and Opposition Deputy Chief Whip in July 2024.
+Due to family illness, he stepped down from his roles and returned to the backbenches in November.
+Later that month, he was appointed as a UK representative on the NATO Parliamentary Assembly.

+In September 2026, during Kemi Badenoch's reshuffle, Anderson was appointed Shadow Minister of State for Defence for a second time.
+This was later announced as Shadow Minister for War Readiness on 13 September.